-I loved Lecce as a base to discover the South of Puglia.
+I loved Lecce as a base (we stayed at a great place!) to discover the South of Puglia as part of our 10-day roadtrip.
 Lecce as a city is amazing and you can easily spend a couple of evenings discovering all the great bars and restaurants in Lecce (read about them here!).
 In the south of Puglia, you’ll find the best beaches of Puglia as well as one of the cutest beach towns, Gallipoli.
 Unfortunately, the day we were planning on visiting the beaches, the weather turned and it rained like crazy.
 Hence, I wasn’t able to visit all the beaches on this list and unfortunately also missed out on the supposedly prettiest one: Punta Prosciutto.

 First of all, don’t miss out on discovering Lecce itself.
 There are plenty of beautiful cathedrals, churches and alleys to discover.
 Read all about Lecce here!